tarosky/taro-open-hour/README.md

 ==================================

 Contributors: tarosky,Takahashi_Fumiki
-Tags: custom field
+Tags: business,place,open-hour,widget
 Requires at least: 4.7.0
 Requres PHP: 5.6
-Tested up to: 4.7.5
+Tested up to: 5.2.2
-Stable tag: 1.0.0
+Stable tag: 2.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-A WordPress plugin for Open Hour.
+A WordPress plugin for business place and open hour.

 ## Description

-This plugin displays open hour table on single page.
+This plugin add places and open hours to your WordPress site.

+* Google Map supprted.
+* JSON-LD supported.

+### Case Study

+#### Case 1

+If your site is for your book store, add site location as your business place.

+These location and open hour are available via widget.

+#### Case 2

+If your site is bouldering shop database, choose post type to be treated as location.

+Each single page have place and open hour information.

 ### How to display